cudoventures/cudos-network-docs/src/docs/become-a-validator/security-recommendation.md

 title: Secure your Node
 ---

-## Setup and Security Recommendations
+## Setup and security recommendations

 Setting up a Cudos Node is the starting point for any user wanting to interact with, and play a greater part in, the network.
 In order to set up a Cudos node, users will require the use of Go/Golang version 1.15 or higher.
 On-premise or bare metal server providers such as OVH, Leaseweb, IBM, Alibaba, Amazon Web Services, Google Cloud Computing platform, or Microsoft Azure, can be used to generate Cudos nodes and join the Cudos Network.